Genez-io/genezio/README.md

 # Features

+-   🚀 **Function-as-a-service**: No need to worry about infrastructure, scaling, or maintenance.
+-   📦 **Genezio Functions**: Deploy and run code on-demand without managing servers or infrastructure.
 -   💡 Full static type-safety with **auto-completion** in your favorite editor.
 -   🧩 **Typesafe RPC**: Ensuring type safety and IDE auto-completion across diverse languages like TypeScript, Dart, Kotlin and Go, by leveraging advanced code analysis.
--   🚀 Tested and production ready for Typescript.
+-   🚀 Tested and production ready for Javascript/Typescript.
     -   Beta support for: GoLang, Kotlin and Dart.
--   📦 Export the resulting SDK using dependency managers such as **NPM Registry** - private to your team or public for anybody to use.
+-   📦 **NPM Registry** - the client SDK is pushed to a private or public registry.
 -   🌐 **Framework agnostic**: works with React, Vue, Angular, Flutter, Svelte, etc.
 -   🎯 **Seamless Bundling and Compiling**
 -   ⚡ **Deploy with one command** the backend and the frontend.